snickell/universal/README.md

 I'm betting the very real "why nots" list will be a lot shorter in 2035.

 Describe what you want, it'll draw that interface.
 Click a button, it'll draw the next frame.
 Add a feature by talking about it.
 I've been thinking of such direct-to-screen LLMs as "the universal program", because they are authored inside themselves and can adapt to be whatever program you need.
-Another way of viewing universal programs is as the personal interface layer to a network of layered agentic systems 🤢.

-Where programming language authored code is brittle, the universal program is fluid.
-They will be personal, and they will have much higher diversity of features and interface as a result.
-Even in Linux, where diversity is highest, to some extent, every Linux desktop is kinda the same.
+Where code is brittle, the universal program is fluid.
+Where code is one-size-fits-all the universal program is trivial to customize.
+I predict universal programs will have much higher diversity of features and interface as a result.
+Even in Linux, where diversity is highest, to some extent, every Linux desktop is kinda the same `¯\_(ツ)_/¯`.

 <p>
   <a href="https://universal.nuxt.dev">